f5devcentral/f5-velos-training/docs/velos_security.rst

 Confirming Basic Auth is Disallowed
 -----------------------------------

 With basic authentication enabled (default setting), you can make any API call using username/password (basic auth) authentication.
-Using the Postman utility this can be demonstrated on any configuration change by setting The Auth Type to **Basic Auth**, and configuring a username and password as seen below.
+Using the Postman utility this can be demonstrated on any configuration change by setting The Auth Type to **Basic Auth** and configuring a username and password as seen below.

 .. image:: images/velos_security/imagebasicauth.png
   :align: center